donguree/hal-libs-header/documentation_mo/source/security/sstr.rst

 Introduction
 ************

-| This document describes the secure stroage for webOSTV and SSTR function for using secure storage.
+| This document describes the secure stroage for webOSTV and SSTR(Secure Storage) function for using secure storage.

 Revision History
 ================